vippsas/vipps-developers/settlements/README.md

 Settlement process will always adhere to
-[Vipps' terms and conditions](https://vipps.no/vilkar/vilkar-bedrift/), section 5 "OPPGJØR OG FORHOLD TIL VIPPS INNLØSER".
+[Vipps' terms and conditions](https://vipps.no/vilkar/vilkar-bedrift/), section 5, "OPPGJØR OG FORHOLD TIL VIPPS INNLØSER" (i.e., _SETTLEMENT AND RELATIONSHIP WITH VIPPS REDEEMER_).

 Days are bank days, Monday - Friday, excluding banking holidays.
 In other words, a capture made on Monday will be on merchant's account on Wednesday, while a